bzilee/query-request/README.md

 And take advantage of laravel's dependency injection to enjoy the same power of formRequest.

+## Conditions

+The package requires PHP 7.0 or higher.
+The Laravel package also requires Laravel 5.5 or higher.

 ## Installation

 Get the package by doing these things: